 - Open 3rd string = G, 8th fret 2nd string = G

 - Open 2nd string = B, 7th fret 1st string = E

 Whatever the note is on the 6th string will be on the same fret on the 1st string.
 This is because, in standard tuning anyway, both strings are tuned to the same note.

-Check out the image to see how this works with the note C.
+Once you’ve mastered the note names on Fretboard, check out the image to see how this works with the note C:

 Over to You?

 There are certainly other patterns but these are a good place to start.
 Play around with these on your guitar.
 Start with learning E, A, D, G, B, F and C – these will be easier to learn than the sharps/flats.

 I find it’s easier to learn patterns like this to start your journey into learning the fretboard rather than trying to memorize which note goes in which fret.
 Play around with this enough and it should start to sink in.

 Thanks for reading and I hope this will help you in learning the fretboard on your guitar.
 If you have any questions or comments please feel free to leave them in the comments section below.

 There are a few more notes on the guitar than just 7, actually; there are, in fact, 12 notes on a guitar, though this is not entirely specific to the guitar.
 These 12 notes are the 12 of the chromatic scale, those notes which comprise the entirety of western classical music theory.
 They are repeated several times on the guitar fretboard, a fretboard that contains four octaves from E to E.